RagingTiger/powpy/README.md

 that has a value of `1350565582647790482127632554504241516291697500941742491868079705537959145`.

-Simply be inspection we can see that this `new hash value` is less than the `target`.
+Simply by inspection we can see that this `new hash value` is less than the `target`.
 Our `Proof of Work` is complete.